Quia Sum, Cogito: Chapter 4

 Don’t blow this.
 (The ads that are only being presented by the three obürgs attempt to distract me every time I look away from any one of them.)

 Delivering the methodology used to develop the social algorithm as well as how it was implemented into GFMAppy takes a little over 20 minutes.
 Staying focused on a solid description is difficult; the apprehension of addressing superiors compiled with the constant organic distraction brought about by the ads and the placement of the participants pulling my attention is frustrating.
-They want me here though.
+They want this information though.
 I deserve to be here.
-If they can deal with the distractions of this environment, so can I. Throughout the entire presentation I notice moments of intrigue and distraction from each of the audience members, but in general they are simply ingesting what is being said with no response.
-In spite of the rough start, the solid ending reinforces my confidence: I belong here, this is where I’m meant to be.
+If they can deal with the distractions of this environment, so can I.

 Now for the questions and clarification portion.